metacpan/metacpan-cpan-extracted/distros/S/Sys-Tlock/PERL.md

 - $patience

-    Patience is the time a call will try to take or change a tlock, before it gives up.
+    Patience is the number of seconds a call will try to take or change a tlock, before it gives up.
 For example when tlock\_take tries to take a tlock that is already taken, it is the number of seconds it should wait for that tlock to be released before giving up.

+    Patience can be set to any non-negative fractional number.
+If it is set to 0, a call only tries once before giving up.

     Dont confuse patience with timeout.

-    Default patience value is 2.5 seconds.
+    Default patience value is 0.

     Only loaded on demand.